Bob Hannah: Early motocross career

 Hannah was born in Lancaster, California on the edge of the Mojave Desert.
-He grew up riding in the rugged Southern California deserts with his father but, because his father thought motocross was too dangerous, he didn't begin to compete in motocross racing until he was 18 years old and living on his own.
+He grew up riding in the rugged Southern California deserts with his father, but because his father thought motocross was too dangerous, he didn't begin to compete in motocross racing until he was 18 years old and living on his own.
 A few weeks after his high school graduation, Hannah borrowed a friend’s 250cc CZ motorcycle on a challenge and won his first and only amateur motocross race on July 7, 1974, at Indian Dunes near Valencia, California, after which race officials told him he would have to move up to the expert class.
 In his next race, Hannah finished fourth.
 It would take several months before he won another event.

 Mick McKee, whom Hannah credited for starting his professional career, took the young rider as a student and put him through a system of daily muscle and stamina-building workouts along with weekend trips to area motocross tracks to analyze, evaluate and improve Hannah’s evolving technique.
 McKee also introduced Hannah to Steve Hurd, a local motorcycle dealer, who sold him a new Husqvarna motocross bike and became a sponsor and parts supplier.
+Hannah worked as a welder, saving his money for six months before he could afford to purchase the Husqvarna.

 Hannah’s hard work and training soon began to pay dividends over the spring and summer of 1975.
 At one point, he won 18 straight races in ten days by competing in two classes at each event.
 It wasn't long before Hannah caught the attention of Suzuki who brought a $700-a-month offer to test and race small displacement works-bikes.
 Remarkably, just 13 months removed from his amateur debut, Hannah entered his first AMA National event in San Antonio, Texas, at the 125cc Cycle-Rama on August 25, 1975, finishing in sixth place.
 However, at his next AMA National in New Orleans, Louisiana, he got a severe case of heat prostration and ended up in the hospital.